proofofjogi/zeusconnect/README.md

 # zeusconnect
-Zeus Connect helps you connect your lnd lightning node to your Zeus wallet
+Zeusconnect helps you connect your lnd lightning node to your Zeus wallet

 ## What is zeusconnect for?
 Easier connection between your lnd lightning node and your mobile zeus wallet